Press Release | 28 January 2025

 About Orange

-Orange is one of the world’s leading telecommunications operators with revenues of 39.7 billion euros in 2023 and 128,000 employees worldwide at 30 September 2024, including 71,000 employees in France.
-The Group has a total customer base of 292 million customers worldwide at 30 September 2024, including 253 million mobile customers and 22 million fixed broadband customers.
-These figures have been restated to account for the deconsolidation of certain activities in Spain following the creation of MASORANGE.
+Orange is one of the world’s leading telecommunications operators with revenues of 40.3 billion euros in 2024 and 127,000 employees worldwide at 31 December 2024, including 71,000 employees in France.
+The Group has a total customer base of 291 million customers worldwide at 31 December 2024, including 253 million mobile customers and 22 million fixed broadband customers.
+These figures account for the deconsolidation of certain activities in Spain following the creation of MASORANGE.
 The Group is present in 26 countries (including non-consolidated countries).

 Orange is also a leading provider of global IT and telecommunication services to multinational companies under the brand Orange Business.
 In February 2023, the Group presented its strategic plan 'Lead the Future', built on a new business model and guided by responsibility and efficiency.
 'Lead the Future' capitalizes on network excellence to reinforce Orange's leadership in service quality.